CharlieXu/qplib-web/README.md

 If you have CHOLMOD available on your system, create a file make.local in the base directory with the line ```CHOLMOD = true```.

-To publish the website, copy the following directories to your server:
+To publish the website, simply copy the html/ directory to your server.
-- html/
-- data/png/